Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 Another study showed that topical application of an extract from abalone shells can protect against UV radiation damage from sun exposure.

-4. Abalone Might Aid In Liver Detoxification And Cleaning
+4. Aids In Liver Detoxification And Cleaning

 Abalone is a type of seafood that may offer benefits for liver health.